oL1VeSss1/Port-Scanner/README.md

 Finished in 2.34 second(s)
 ```

----

-## ⚙️ How It Works

-1. The program asks for a hostname.
-2. The hostname is resolved to an IPv4 address.
-3. A `/24` network is generated using the `ipaddress` module.
-4. Every host in the subnet is scanned.
-5. Every selected TCP port is checked using `socket.connect_ex()`.
-6. Open ports are displayed.
-7. The total execution time is printed.

----

-## 📌 Current Limitations
+## Features

+- Hostname resolution
-- TCP scanning only
+- TCP port scanning
-- IPv4 only
+- Custom port range
-- Fixed `/24` subnet
+- Scan an entire `/24` subnet
-- No banner grabbing
-- No service detection
-- Command-line interface only

----

-## 🔮 Planned Improvements

-- [ ] Banner grabbing
-- [ ] Service/version detection
-- [ ] UDP scanning
+- Multithreaded scanning

-- [ ] CIDR support (`/16`, `/24`, `/28`, etc.)
-- [ ] Save results to JSON/CSV
-- [ ] Command-line arguments (`argparse`)
-- [ ] Configurable thread count
-- [ ] Colored terminal output
+## Future Improvements

-- [ ] Better exception handling
+- Better error handling
-- [ ] Progress bar

----

-## 📖 Educational Purpose

-This project was created to practice:

-- Python networking
-- Multithreading
+- Configurable thread count
-- TCP sockets
+- Command-line arguments
+- Support for different subnet sizes
-- IP addressing
+- Service detection
-- Concurrent programming
+- Banner grabbing

----

-## 📜 License
+## Disclaimer

-This project is intended for **educational and authorized security testing only**.
+This project was created for educational purposes.

-Please use it responsibly and only on systems you own or have permission to test.
+Use it only on systems you own or have permission to test.
 ````